ngs-docs/2022-GGG201b-lab/lab-5.md

 * [quast](http://bioinf.spbau.ru/quast) for genome assembly evaluation.
 * [prokka](https://github.com/tseemann/prokka) for bacterial and archaeal genome annotation.

-In brief, megahit takes a pile of reads and give syou a genome; quast gives you statistics about that genome; and prokka annotates the genome with genes.
+In brief, megahit takes a pile of reads and gives you a genome; quast gives you statistics about that genome; and prokka annotates the genome with genes.

 ---